 I thought that after coming out, I would feel a sense of fulfillment.
 In some ways, I did, but I still felt empty in the end.
 When I had a girlfriend, I thought that emptiness would be filled; but it wasn’t.
 Now, even with great friends and a good life ahead, I still have that emptiness that plagues me.
 And now, on the verge of living in the real world with so much potential for anything, I’m realizing the emptiness I have felt is everything I’ve discussed above- that I haven’t had confidence, that I haven’t felt good enough, that I always feel the need to criticize myself and poke fun at every ounce of my being.
 That hollowness that I feel is because I’ve learned to not be happy with myself ever.
 There are moments where I do break through the constant need to shit on myself, but I’m generally shy, awkward, and demeaning towards myself.
 I think finding happiness in what you do and who you are is a major stepping stone in overcoming depression, anxiety, and feelings of inadequacy.

 At my new job for example, I didn’t think I was good enough, even though everyone was complimenting me and saying how quickly I picked up these new skills- how many others had failed even with much more experience than what I had.
-When I hang out with this girl that I have fallen for, she tells me that she sees through my jokes and knows I’m trying to deflect my insecurities.
-She tells me how incredible I am, and I don’t believe her, even though she is so genuine that I know if she didn’t truly believe it, she wouldn’t have ever told me any of it.
+When I hang out with this girl, she tells me that she sees through my jokes and knows I’m trying to deflect my insecurities.
 It’s things like the above, where I’m constantly feeling less than because I’m seeing the version of myself no one else can see; the one I feel on the inside.
 Depression wants me, you, us all to feel unworthy of everything.
 But why be so hard on ourselves?
 So many people have called me out on it over the years.
 Why can’t I be confident and proud of what I do?
 Why do I have to compare myself to others and say, “it could be better” or “I shouldn’t complain, they have it much worse than me.”
 I need to stop feeling a need to compare myself to anything but my own standards, and we all need to stop feeling a need to compare ourselves to one another; we are all equally incredible, because we each have traits, skills, talents, and dreams that are uniquely beautiful.
 It’s ridiculous saying just because someone is an incredible artist that your own art is worthless.
 It’s ridiculous to dismiss your feelings, thoughts, and skills, just because someone else has it better or worse!

 It’s ridiculous to believe you do not deserve to be happy, and instead deserve to be sitting alone in bed on a Saturday night crying because no one will ever love you and you’ll always be a loser working some dead end job for the rest of your life; because NONE of that is true.
-A job is a job- I work in a kitchen and I’m not ashamed.
-People have said things that made me feel bad about it, but it’s a job.
-I’m working.
+A job is a job and I’m not ashamed.
 I am worthy of love, and I need to start with loving myself.
 I’m working out and I’m going to start embracing the fact that it’s okay to think I’m attractive, that I look good.
 That it’s okay to take a fucking selfie and not make the caption a joke, but more so a “hey I feel confident!”
 I am worthy of love from another human being; if someone can’t love me for who I am, it is their loss.
 If someone can’t appreciate the world I offer them, I will find someone who will.

 They say comedians are secretly depressed underneath all the laughs and humor, which I think is true, because I’ve been this way for a long time.
 Sitting here tonight, acknowledging it in text before myself, I feel like I’m owning up to this guilty secret I’ve held onto for years.
 That I’m acknowledging I do experience depressive slumps, but that it’s okay.
 That I can have an extreme low and help myself realize how it does not define who I am and that I can pull myself out of it.
-Years ago, I wanted to kill myself.
-I was so unhappy for a variety of reasons.
-I had an eating disorder and enjoyed feeling my hunger, my body ache as I turned into bones.
-I was around 90 pounds at one point, and my bones were all protruding.
-Eventually, I did overcome it, but I’m realizing more than ever I just need to be confident and love myself.
-That maybe if I had loved myself like I need to love myself now, I might’ve been strong enough to get out sooner rather than later.
-I refuse to let my depressive slumps, anxiety, or whatever else I experience continue to make me feel less than I am and eat away at me like the eating disorder.
-People have been telling me this for years, and it’s time for me to stand firmly and be confident.
-I know I have tried, but I can’t keep letting them win.
+I’m realizing more than ever I just need to be confident and love myself.

 I genuinely hope that whatever I have written tonight will help someone out there, because I am so sick and tired of trying to make myself feel better while glazing over the fact that in order to do so I really need to embrace my confidence and stop being so harsh about myself.
 Maybe you’re coming from a much worse, or better, situation- but you need to promise yourself to really reflect, to do what you can to vent- be it writing, singing, making music.
 You need to understand if you don’t feel good enough that you are so much more.
 I learned a long time ago to never let anyone make me feel like I was less than, but here, for the past 22 years, I’ve let myself be the only exception!
 I’m not saying this will cure my depressive episodes, or yours, but I think it will really help- because if our mindsets acknowledge that we are complete on our own, that we can be confident and proud and love ourselves, falling into an episode will be just a minor setback!
 As I was, I believed the episode because that’s how I feel about myself; but changing how I feel about myself means when the next episode comes around, I’ll be there to stand up to the bully that is depression; and I’ll be able to knock it the hell back because I know regardless of how it makes me feel, it has nothing on me.